 A pre-entry postgraduate qualification is not needed, although students who have not studied business or management modules could increase their chances with a postgraduate or professional qualification in this field.

-The skills required depend on the nature of the employer.
+The skills you'll require depends on the nature of your employer.
 For example, in a national sports club there will be an emphasis on commercial awareness, marketing and promotion, while in the public sector there will be added responsibilities related to funding and policy.

-In general, however, you will need to demonstrate the following:
+In general, however, you'll need to demonstrate the following:

 - the ability to project a positive image of sport to people at all levels.